bioidiap/gridtk/docs/manual.rst

 .. code-block:: sh

-  $ bin/jman -vv delete -s success
+  $ bin/jman -vv delete -s success -j 10-20

-to delete all jobs and the logs of all successfully finished jobs from the database.
+to delete all jobs and the logs of all successfully finished jobs with job ids from 10 to 20 from the database.

 Other command line tools